 Access to Electric Vehicle Charging

 Honolulu residents are more than ready for electric vehicles, with O‘ahu seeing among the highest take-up rates of electric vehicles (EVs) across the United States.
 By 2030, the City anticipates 22,000 EVs on its streets.
 But residents, especially renters, can’t do it all themselves—their housing infrastructure needs to support vehicle charging.

-Honolulu’s updated building code would provide this much-needed support by requiring homes and businesses to support the transition to clean electric vehicles:
+Honolulu’s updated building code would provide this much-needed support by requiring businesses and some homes to support the transition to clean EVs:

 Why now?
 Because getting electric vehicle infrastructure right the first time is critical.
 The cost of rehabbing buildings and parking infrastructure for EVs is far higher than designing it in from the start.

 Multiple studies have found that the avoided cost associated with requiring new construction to be EV-ready is $2,000 to $5,000 per parking space.
-With Honolulu’s proposed amendments, developer will experience avoided costs of between $1.4 million to $3.4 million with EV-readiness in new construction mandates; homeowners and renters will also share the benefits of those avoided costs.
+With Honolulu’s new code, developer will experience avoided costs of between $1.4 million to $3.4 million with EV-readiness in new construction mandates; homeowners and renters will also share the benefits of those avoided costs.